 Note also that all links are relative in this document, and so you may need to change them to root-relative or absolute links if you start nesting web pages in folders.
 For example, <script src="js/plugins.js"> might need to become <script src="http://www.mysitename.com/js/plugins.js">.
 Also, it is good practice to add comments if you make any major changes to the HTML.
 So when you come back you can remind yourself of what changes were made.

 Of the two CSS documents included with HTML5 Boilerplate, there's no need to touch normalize.css.
 This is the reset document that ensures all browsers start on a level playing field when it comes to your website.
 By contrast, main.css includes what the document terms 'opinionated defaults', including some basic styles for selections, horizontal rules, images, and forms, helpers for item visibility, and @media rules for responsive web design and print.

 Everything here is fair game for updating, although carefully consider whether you should do so.
 There's an area set aside for the author's custom styles (ie, yours) or you could create an entirely separate CSS document and attach that to your HTML as well.

 Whatever your choice, be mindful of how you'll deal with subsequent updates to HTML5 Boilerplate itself.
 If you edit any of the default main.css styles, changes made in future versions of HTML5 Boilerplate (which would either be added by replacing files, or replacing parts of files) won't necessarily come across to your site, or will override your own edits.
 Therefore, again make use of comments for any changes, thereby making later comparisons much easier.

-Still, whatever you do, a little work and investigation now should save you a whole lot of time later, when you just pull out your boilerplate to get cracking on a new website.
+Still, whatever you do, a little work and investigation now should save you a whole lot of time later, when you just pull out your boilerplate (safely stashed away in cloud storage) to get cracking on a new website.